 - Convictions for alcohol offenses or having a suspended driver’s license may disqualify an applicant.

-- Candidates selected for hire will be subject to a drug test, physical evaluation and psychological evaluation and employment will be contingent on the results of said test and evaluations.
+- Candidates selected for hire will be subject to a physical evaluation and psychological evaluation and employment will be contingent on the results of said test and evaluations.

 - Five years of Police experience.